Real-Time, Constant-Space, Constant-Randomness Verifiers

-In this paper, we prove the following facts about these very weak verifiers: All languages that can be recognized by two-head one-way deterministic finite automata have membership proofs that can be verified by these machines.
-For any $k>0$, there exist languages that cannot be recognized by any $k$-head one-way nondeterministic finite automaton, but that are nonetheless real-time verifiable in this sense.
+In this paper, we give a full characterization of the class of languages that have membership proofs that can be verified by these very weak machines.
+It turns out that this class corresponds precisely to those languages that can be recognized by a restricted model of one-way nondeterministic multihead finite automata which are forced to move their heads in turns according to a predefined order, and which make at most one nondeterministic choice for each such round of moves.
+All two-head one-way deterministic finite automata can be made to satisfy these conditions without changing the recognized language.
+For any $k>0$, there exist languages that cannot be recognized by any $k$\=/head one-way nondeterministic finite automaton, but that are nonetheless real-time verifiable in this sense.
 The set of nonpalindromes, which cannot be recognized by any one-way multihead deterministic finite automaton, is also demonstrated to be verifiable in this setup.
-We conjecture that the real-time requirement truly decreases the verification power, i.e. that there exist languages that can be verified only when the definition of these machines is relaxed to allow them the ability to pause on the input tape.
+We conjecture that the real-time requirement truly decreases the verification power, i.e., that there exist languages that can be verified only when the definition of these machines is relaxed to allow them the ability to pause on the input tape.